yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 # 6: Verify Installation

 ## What's covered in this section
+- Check MDE app installation from macOS UI
+- Check MDE installation from terminal
-- Check that MDE is installed and running on your macOS device.
+- Check E is installed and running on your macOS device.

 > This document was created using a Mac mini running macOS 15.5 with an Apple M4 chip.
 > Please note that the macOS user interface may differ if you are using a different version of macOS.